tongjingqi/Game-RL/README.md

 ## 👀 Introduction

 Vision-language reinforcement learning (RL) has primarily focused on narrow domains (e.g. geometry or chart reasoning).
 This leaves broader training scenarios and resources underexplored, limiting the exploration and learning of Vision Language Models (VLMs) through RL.
 We find video games inherently provide rich visual elements and mechanics that are easy to verify.
-To fully use the multimodal and verifiable reward in video games, we propose Game-RL, constructing diverse game tasks for RL training to boost VLMs general reasoning ability.
+To fully use the multimodal and verifiable reward in video games, we propose Game-RL, constructing diverse game tasks for RL training to boost VLMs' general reasoning ability.
 To obtain training data, we propose Code2Logic, a novel approach that adapts game code to synthesize game reasoning task data, thus obtaining the GameQA dataset of 30 games and 158 tasks with controllable difficulty gradation.
 Unexpectedly, RL training solely on GameQA enables multiple VLMs to achieve performance improvements across 7 diverse vision-language benchmarks, demonstrating the value of Game-RL for enhancing VLMs' general reasoning.
 Furthermore, this suggests that video games may serve as valuable scenarios and resources to boost general reasoning abilities.

 ### Code2Logic Approach

 <div align=center><img src="./assets/Code2Logic_approach.png" alt="Code2Logic_approach" width="90%" /></div>

 The Code2Logic approach involves three main steps:
-1. using LLMs to construct game code of the selected game (*Sokoban*).
+1. Using LLMs to construct game code of the selected game (*Sokoban*).
 2. LLM-assisted design of the task templates including question and analysis templates based on the generated game code.
 Each task template condenses one type of reasoning pattern in the game.
 3. Using LLMs to construct a data engine that directly reuses the core game code from the first step, including functions like `move`.
 * After these main steps, the data engine is executed to fill in the task templates developed in Step 2 and generate data samples, as illustrated in the "Final Result" Section.